 - “Panopto makes classes more accessible to students with attendance-impacting disabilities, to student parents, to EVERYONE!
 Making Panopto available means acknowledging that sometimes things happen in life outside of our control, and it shouldn’t impact our learning.“

 - Students can watch your recorded lecture before class meets and use class time to work together or have a discussion.

 - If a student does miss class, they can watch the recording rather than waste your time repeating the lecture during office hours.
 Instructors can cover more content and have deeper discussions in class.
 “Almost everyone still comes to class.
 If students miss class, it takes me less time to get them up to speed and they are less stressed about missing that class session.
 I have more robust questions in office hours because all of the basic questions are typically answered by them re-watching the lecture.
 The class is able to dive deeper into a topic when I post small videos before the class.”

 Worried your students won’t attend class?
-Researchers in the UK found that attendance didn’t go down and in some cases attendance actually went up when instructors recorded their courses using Panopto Some instructors give more quizzes or use Poll Everywhere in class to encourage attendance.
+Researchers in the UK found that attendance didn’t go down and in some cases attendance actually went up when instructors recorded their courses using Panopto.
+Some instructors give more quizzes in class or use Poll Everywhere in class to encourage attendance.

 Having a bad hair day?
 Don’t use the camera on your laptop, or select a camera angle that doesn’t point to you in the classroom.

-Don’t want family members to see your recordings?
+Want to limit who can see your recordings?
 The creator of the recording controls who can view it.
 By default, students in your course can view course recordings.
 Panopto videos at the UW are not available to the public.